Usumain Baraka: Education and national service

 Baraka received his high school diploma from Yemin Orde, a Jewish boarding school for at-risk and immigrant youth near Haifa, Israel.
 After completing high school, Baraka hoped to enlist in the Israel Defense Forces, but was prevented due to his lack of Israeli citizenship.
 Instead, he completed a year and a half of volunteer service.
 He frequently returns to Yemin Orde to give inspirational talks to current students.

 Baraka graduated from the Interdisciplinary Center Herzliya in 2019 with a bachelor's degree in Government and Diplomacy Relations.
 After completing his bachelor's degree, he enrolled in a Master's program in Public Policy, also at the IDC and graduated in summer 2020.
 During his first degree he was a volunteer member of the IDC student union.
 Baraka completed his studies in Hebrew, one of five languages he speaks, and is the first refugee in Israel to gain a master's degree in Hebrew.

+Baraka co-authored the paper "‘She Died While Missing Us’: Experiences of Family Separation Among African Refugees in Israel" along with Dr. Hadas Yaron Mesgena, published in the book Forced Migration and Separated Families: Everyday Insecurities and Transnational Strategies.